-Today has been another long day (as per usual).
-We actually got a sleep in though which was fuckin awesome, but now I am craving more sleep!
-Bought some marmite last night and had it on some toast, pretty similar to vegemite hey, not a lot of difference.
+Today has been another long day filled with fun activities.
+We actually got a sleep in though which was a rarity while travelling but awesome!
+We mentioned in the last blog that we bought some marmite last night and had it on some toast for breakfast – pretty similar to vegemite, not a lot of difference which is a great thing because Vegemite is excellent.
 After that nice brekky we geared up in the pouring rain and drove down to Skyline Rotorua.

 Skyline Rotorua is an adventure park that starts with a big gondola that starts at the bottom of a mountain and goes to the top.
 The view as you are heading up the gondola are beautiful.
 We always enjoy gondola rides.
 When you get to the top you can look out over all of Rotorua.
 The lake is massive and beautiful with the town of Rotorua surrounding it.
 There are a few different activities you can do at the top of the mountain.
 They have a canyon swing, a zip line, mountain bike tracks and a restaurant.
 We decided to have a go at the street luging.